-Component:7.0 Transitions Related Policy Component Guidance/Procedures Reference/Related Documents D. The provision of non- personally identifiable information to the school district when a parent opts out of notification is not equivalent to notification.
-7.3.0 Transition Conference-For Children Who May Be Eligible for Scho Prekindergarten Program for Children with Disabilities ool District 7.3.1 A. If the transition conference takes place after the required timeframe, the reason for delay will be documented in the case notes and in the Early Steps data system.
-Barrier reasons to be used in this situation for the transition conference are as follows: Child issues (such as illness, appointment conflict, etc.) prevented the transition conference from occurring at least 90 days prior to the child's third birthday.
-Family/caregiver issues (such as illness, childcare, convenience, family appointments, transportation, vacation, work, emergencies, etc.) prevented the transition conference from occurring at least 90 days prior to the child's third birthday.
-Office closure due to hurricane or other official state of emergency prevented the transition conference from occurring at least 90 days prior to the child's third birthday.
-Family did not show for scheduled transition conference which prevented the transition conference from occurring at least 90 days prior to the child's third birthday.
-Inability to contact the family after appropriate and reasonable attempts to schedule the transition conference (i.e., unreturned phone calls, disconnected phone, or unable to locate) prevented the transition conference.
-NOTE: This barrier should not be used when the family declines pursuing services with IDEA, Part B. In this case, the transition conference still needs to be held no later than 90 days prior to the child's third birthday.
-The child was determined eligible for Early Steps 90 days or less prior to the child's third birthday, which prevented the transition conference efrom occurring at least 90 days prior to the child's third birthday.
-LES capacity issue (such as no available appointment, appointment canceled due to staffing issues, inability to contact family due to staffing issues, inability to contact family due to staffing issues, etc.) prevented the transition conference from occurring at least 90 days
+Component: 7.0 Transitions Related Policy Component Guidance/Procedures Reference/Related Documents D. The provision of non-personally identifiable information to the school district when a parent opts out of notification is not equivalent to notification.
+7.3.0 O Transition Conference-For Children Who May Be Eligible for Scho Prekindergarten Program for Children with Disabilities ool District 7.3.1 A. If the transition conference takes place after the required timeframe, the reason for delay will be documented in the case notes and in the Early Steps data system.
+Barrier reasons to be used in this situation for the transition conference are as follows: 1.
+Child issues (such as illness, appointment conflict, etc.) prevented the transition conference from occurring at least 90 days prior to the child's third birthday.
+2. Family/caregiver issues (such as illness, childcare, convenience, family appointments, transportation, vacation, work, emergencies, etc.) prevented the transition conference from occurring at least 90 days prior to the child's third birthday.
+3. Office closure due to hurricane or other official state of emergency prevented the transition conference from occurring at least 90 days prior to the child's third birthday.
+4. Family did not show for scheduled transition conference which prevented the transition conference from occurring at least 90 days prior to the child's third birthday.
+5. Inability to contact the family after appropriate and reasonable attempts to schedule the transition conference (i.e., unreturned phone calls, disconnected phone, or unable to locate) prevented the transition conference from occurring at least 90 days prior to the child's third birthday.
+6. The family declined to participate in a transition conference.
+7. NOTE: This barrier should not be used when the family declines pursuing services with IDEA, Part B. In this case, the transition conference still needs to be held no later than 90 days prior to the child's third birthday, 8.
+The child was determined eligible for Early Steps 90 days or less prior to the child's third birthday, 9.
+LES capacity issue (such as no available appointment, appointment canceled due to staffing issues, inability to contact family due to staffing issues, etc.) prevented the transition conference from occurring at least 90 days prior to the child's